 The chamomile gummy treats aren’t magic, but every little bit helps when it comes to fireworks and our boys.
 I’ve also made these treats when potentially unsettling activities were happening nearby, like heavy construction on neighbouring properties.
 Do they make a difference?
 Much like us humans and a calming cup of tea, it’s hard to say of course.
 But everyone around here is a little happier when there are treats involved.

 Gelatin Gummy Dog Treats Infused with Chamomile

-This recipe is an adaptation from our simple stock gelatin gummy dog treats, using the prepared gelatin mixture as the hot liquid for steeping the chamomile.
-I’ve included some alternative steeping and prep methods below.
-These gummies were made in moulds as individual shaped treats.
+This gummy treat recipe is an adaptation from our simple stock gelatin gummy dog treats, using the prepared gelatin mixture as the hot liquid for steeping the chamomile.
+I’ve also included some alternative steeping and prep methods below.
+The pictured chamomile gummies were made in moulds as individual shaped treats.
 Making gummies in small shaped silicone moulds (affiliate link) is an easy way to make quick and cute gummies, but gummies can also be made as set-and-slice treats in a pan.
 The process is the same for either method, other than slicing of course.
 You can see an example in our simple stock gummy dog treat post.

 - 1 cup unsalted unseasoned stock (or alternative dog-friendly liquid)

 - Chamomile tea bag(s) or dried chamomile with a tea ball/strainer (see tips below)

 Using stock in these treats helps make the slightly floral/grassy chamomile more appealing to the dogs.
 If you’d prefer a lighter less-rich gummy treat, you can dilute the stock instead of using it straight.
 I often make my simple stock gummies with a combination of broth and water.
 Easy and still doggone delish!
 You can also use plain water or an alternative dog-friendly liquid, but plain chamomile might not be quite as appealing to dogs.

 - Measure cold broth into a small pan.